crisecheverria/code-agent-youtube/README.md

 # Painika

 An AI-powered coding assistant that automatically manages its client-server architecture.
-Just run `painika` and everything works!

 ## ✨ Features